hawisizu/mcloin/README.md

 ## Next Steps
 * trying to find really the furthest point, instead of calculating the furthest from the all teh center of cities.
 But this is a bit more challenging, I have to find strategies here, as taking a point each 100 m seems unscalable.
-* make a beautiful map with colours.
+* make a beautiful map with colours now that we have all the cities with the distances.
 I know, this has been done already, but as said, this is more an exercice for me than anything else.